Berndorf bei Salzburg

 Berndorf is a municipality in the district of Salzburg-Umgebung in the state of Salzburg in Austria.

 Geography

 The municipality lies in the northeast of the district of Salzburg-Umgebung.
 The Grabensee lies entirely within the municipality.
 Katastralgemeinden are: Berndorf bei Salzburg and Großenegg.

+Through the municipality flows the Reiter Bach, which flows into the river Mattig, a tributary of the Inn.
+Other creeks are the Egger Bach and the Schwandlbach, which are tributaries of the Reiter Bach.